Black Rhinos Enjoy Quiet IMA Life

 If you’ve ever driven your vehicle through Fossil Rim or taken a Safari Tour, odds are you saw some of our seven southern white rhinos.

-You might not have realized that we also have four southern black rhinos, all of which live in the Jim Jackson Intensive Management Area (IMA) that can only be visited on some tour varieties such as the Behind-the-Scenes Tour when they are available.
+You might not have realized that we also have four southern black rhinos, all of which live in the Jim Jackson Intensive Management Area (IMA) that can only be visited on a Behind-the-Scenes Tour.

 Tim Lloyd and Justin Smith, who both carry the title of Animal Care Specialist – Hoofstock, took some time to discuss all sorts of matters related to Fossil Rim’s lesser-known, but equally awesome, rhinos.